Matb85/Matb85/README.md

 ### Hi 👋, I'm Mateusz, nice to meet You!
-I am a UX designer & a web developer from Poland.
+I am a UX designer & a full stack developer from Poland.
 I love helping people, 🤝 hanging out with friends, 👋 running 🏃 & good coffee ☕

 take a look at my portfolio!
 https://matb85.github.io/portfolio/